New Brunswick Equal Opportunity program

 The program was one of a series of progressive reforms brought by Robichaud's Liberal Party government.

 By the early 1960s New Brunswick had become a province with deep regional inequalities.
-While municipalities and counties were responsible for providing a wide range of services to their populations, they did not have an adequate tax base to pay for them.
+The cause of this was that municipalities and counties were responsible for providing a wide range of services to their populations, but did not have an adequate tax base to pay for them.
 These services included health, welfare, education, and justice.
 In 1962 the Royal Commission on Finance and Municipal Taxation was formed.
-The resulting findings and recommendations went on to inform the Equal Opportunity Program.
-The most significant changes to the local governance system included:
+It proposed major services be operated by the province, funded by a market value assessment of property tax.